 Who is Miss Lee?

-The latest concept from ZS Hospitality Group (the company behind the likes of Lee Lo Mei and Moi Moi), Miss Lee is set to become a firm favourite on the Hong Kong dining scene since it opened in December 2019.
+The brainchild of ZS Hospitality Group (the company behind the likes of Hansik Goo, Whey, Ying Jee Club, and J.A.M.), Miss Lee has become a firm favourite on the Hong Kong dining scene since it opened in December 2019.
 This restaurant is known for serving innovative Chinese vegetarian cuisine that plays with classic flavours while utilising new plant-based ingredients.
 With good reviews from my vegan friends, I was excited to check out the new A La Carte menu, which includes 15 new items ranging from Celtuce & Mushroom Salad to Wonton Nachos, to Creamy Tomato Rice Cake.

 Thoughtful interior design by local firm JJ Acuna / Bespoke Studio sets the scene with a mix of dusty pinks, marble tiles and bright greens giving reference to Hong Kong’s past while also creating a modern space that’s just begging to be ‘grammed.